mjhea0/thinkful-html/readme.md

 ## Your turn!

+While I provide a brief review, work along with me to develop your own basic site.

 1. Create a basic HTML page with the doctype, html, head, and body tags
 2. Add a header (H1)
 3. Create an order list